Baqend/guide/src/topics/push/index.md

 As already mentioned above you need to have a registered Service Worker.

 Before registering a device, the user needs to grant permission for receiving notifications from the browser.
-The following code is needed to ask the user for notification prompting:
+The following code can be used to ask the user for enabling notifications:

 ```js
 if (!("Notification" in window)) {